UCRCSSI/CS10B-Winter2021/README.md

 ## Guidelines

-(Note: CS10B is going to have larger code than in CS10A.
-There will be less extra practice, but longer ones compared to last quarter)
+CS10B is going to have larger code than in CS10A.
+There will be less extra practice, but longer ones compared to last quarter
 ---

 #### Practice Problems